Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Interpretative analysis

 \section{Interpretative analysis}

-Figure 1 shows the four cultural repertoires as distributed on the factorial plane.
-The x-axis reflects the division between technological (CR1 and CR2, left) and cultural discourses (CR3 and CR4, right).
-Instead, the y-axis separates terms used in familiar narratives (CR1 and CR3, bottom) from terms for which a high level of formality is observable (CR2 and CR4, top).
+Figure \ref{fig:1} presents the four cultural repertoires as distributed across the factorial plane.
+The x-axis separates technological discourses (Cultural Repertoires 1 and 2, left) from cultural discourses (Cultural Repertoires 3 and 4, right).
+The y-axis separates terms used in familiar narratives (Cultural Repertoires 1 and 3, bottom) from more formal terms (Cultural Repertoires 2 and 4, top).

-\subsection{Cultural Repertoire 1: Familiarity between Listeners and Online Platforms}
+\subsection{Cultural Repertoire 1: familiarity between listeners and online platforms}

-This cultural repertoire stands out as the most prominent, including almost half of the textual units from the interviews (47.66\%).
-Among the dense words, two online platforms emerge, “Spotify” and “TikTok”, both not mentioned in the stimulus question.
-Spotify is the most widespread music streaming service in Italy, and it appears that interviewees exhibit a tendency to equate online platforms with it.
-TikTok instead, in a lower position than Spotify, highlights the importance of social media in facilitating music discovery -- in TikTok music is associated with video content, sometimes also for promotional purposes \citep{arantxa2023}.
-The inclusion of specific platform names makes us reflect on the emotional depth of these associations.
-Recalling the work by Siles and colleagues \citep{Siles2020} wherein participants were tasked with illustrating their connection to Spotify, it becomes evident that this relationship transcends mere utility, embodying an interplay with a distinctly characterised technology.
+This repertoire is the most prominent, encompassing nearly half of the textual units from the interviews (47.66\%).
+Among the dense words, two online platforms emerge, “Spotify” and “TikTok”, neither of which is mentioned in the stimulus question.

+Spotify is the most popular music streaming service in Italy, and interviewees tend to equate online platforms with it.
+TikTok, appearing lower than Spotify in the repertoire, highlights the role of social media in music discovery.
+On TikTok, music is associated with video content, sometimes for promotional purposes \citep{arantxa2023}, reshaping music circulation and supporting new forms of intercultural interaction \citep{li2025popular}.
+The inclusion of specific platform names points to the emotional depth of these associations.
+As observed by Siles and colleagues \citep{Siles2020}, when participants were asked to illustrate their connection to Spotify, it becomes clear that this relationship transcends mere utility.
+It embodies an interaction with a distinctly characterized technology.

+The term “Influence,” second in the repertoire, carries substantial emotional weight, alluding to the intricate dynamics of the listening experience.
+Present in the stimulus question, its etymology, from Medieval Latin “influentia,” derived from “influere,” meaning “to flow in”, hints at an action embedded within another.
+Deconstructing this association reveals three entities: the platform, the music (or artist), and the listener, consistent with the multistakeholder recommender system literature \citep{abdollahpouri2021multistakeholder}.